What Types of MBA Concentrations Are There?

-Consulting can be a highly lucrative career path, so Management Consulting has become a popular MBA specialization.
+Consulting can be a highly lucrative career path, so Management Consulting has become a popular MBA concentration.
 Consultancy work can be done independently or within a firm.
 Consultancy work offers an opportunity to work with a variety of companies and projects that have different goals and needs to which an MBA education can be applied.

 It’s not uncommon to see some form of the above areas of interest on the lists of concentrations in both full- and part-time MBA programs.
 Other areas that are fast becoming standard due to their popularity: